ychding11/GLTutorial/tutorial-ao/readme.md

     - Take multiple depth samples in a sphere sample kernel surrounding current fragment position
     - Compare each of the samples with the current fragment's depth value
     - The number of samples that have a higher depth value than the fragment's depth is occlusion factor
+- How to select surrounding samples is trick.
+It determines the tradeoff between quality and speed

 ## Screen Shot